ibm-cloud-docs/secrets-manager/feature-overview.md

 - Vault Dedicated instances cannot be provisioned in all regions.
 For more information, see [Regions and endpoints](/docs/secrets-manager?topic=secrets-manager-endpoints).
 - The native {{site.data.keyword.secrets-manager_short}} UI is not available.
 Management is performed through the native Vault UI, API, or CLI.
 - Secret types supported by `Trial` and `Standard` plans (such as IAM credentials and service credentials) are not available.

-The [Vault Dedicated]{: tag-green} is currently available as a public beta.
-Beta features are provided for evaluation and testing purposes and have limitations compared to generally available features.
-{: beta}

-### Vault Dedicated public beta limitations
-{: #vault-dedicated-beta-limitations}

-During the public beta period, the [Vault Dedicated]{: tag-green} plan has the following temporary restrictions:

-- **Instance limit**: Only 1 Vault Dedicated instance per account during beta.
-- **No upgrade path**: Cannot upgrade from beta to GA.
-All beta instances will be deleted before general availability.
-- **Regional availability**: Available in Dallas and Frankfurt.
-- **Free during beta**: No charges apply during the beta period.
-- **Beta to GA migration**: Data migration from beta instances to GA instances is not supported.

-These limitations are temporary and apply only during the public beta period.
-It will be removed or modified when the Vault Dedicated plan reaches general availability.
-{: important}